TejasDasa/RISC-V-Processor/README.md

-# RV32I Processor and Bare-Metal Computing Platform
+# RV32I Processor and FPGA SoC

-A synthesizable single-cycle RV32I processor written from scratch in SystemVerilog, capable of executing compiled C programs, supporting memory-mapped peripherals, and designed for FPGA deployment.
+A custom RV32I processor and bare-metal SoC written from scratch in SystemVerilog, capable of executing compiled C, handling interrupts and preemptive multitasking, and running on a **Digilent Cora Z7-07S (Zynq-7000)** FPGA.

-The project explores the complete hardware/software stack—from RTL design and verification to compiler toolchains, bare-metal software, and embedded system architecture.
+The project covers the full hardware/software stack: processor microarchitecture, RTL verification, memory-mapped peripherals, bare-metal runtime development, FPGA implementation, and hardware/software integration.

 ---